On the brink of what looked like death

 A Crazy Time

 It was kind of a crazy time because she was always “the healthy mom”.
 She was always so active and full of energy.
 Always fun loving and up for pretty much anything.
-She was the rock that took care of everything.
+Even before she was my Keto mom she was the rock that took care of everything.
 Now she was relying on me to do stuff that mostly adults do….and I just wanted to be a kid and eat my Honey Nut Cherrios.

 All the Fads…